ERROR: Banner Bar Missing/ Using Default prize-indemnity-insurance

-Prize indemnification insurance, also known as contingency prize coverage, promotions insurance, contest insurance or most commonly, prize insurance, is a specialized form of insurance that protects businesses offering high-value promotional prizes or running large sales and marketing incentive programs from unnecessary financial risk.
+Prize insurance — also known as prize indemnification insurance, contingency prize coverage, promotions insurance, or contest insurance — is a specialized form of insurance that protects businesses from unforeseen financial exposure when offering high-value promotional prizes or running large-scale sales and marketing incentive programs such as sweepstakes, rebate campaigns, or hole-in-one contests.
+Prize coverage allows companies to offer compelling prizes without assuming the full financial risk themselves.

 With prize indemnity coverage, marketing and sales professionals can: